in our free newsletter.

 A money market account shouldn’t be confused with a money market fund, which is a mutual fund that you could buy through an investment account.

-Benefits of a money market account
+Pros and cons of a money market

 Money market accounts offer higher interest rates compared to savings accounts.
 You can easily liquidate your cash, withdraw funds and write checks.
 Money market accounts also allow you to use a debit card to make purchases.
 Some money market accounts offer cash back on certain purchases or at certain stores.